daniel-orito-jr/daniweb.con/README.md

 # daniweb.con

-Daniweb.con is a daniweb project collection of front-end website with consulting concept and design.
+Daniweb.con is a daniweb front-end website with consulting concept and design.
 Created in Bootstrap, HTML, Javascript, CSS and Jquery.
 Its a frontend design perfect for consulting companies with user-enhanced and user-interfaced feature capabilities.

 ---